 Standing out physically is something many of us can probably identify with – especially for those who are “vertically challenged”.
-The book Short of Nothing is another amazing title from Ames Chen worth delving into for difficult issues that are tricky to raise.
+The book Short of Nothing is another amazing title from Ames Chen delving into difficult issues that are tricky to raise.
 Short of Nothing is also illustrated by Quek Hong Shin, the same illustrator behind The Incredible Basket and The Amazing Sarong.

 Short of Nothing: The Story